Unleash/unleash/website/docs/topics/feature-flag-migration/how-to-execute-feature-flag-migration.md

     * Matching use cases of the legacy platform
     * Legacy system fallback available
 * **Medium-term**
-    * Rollout to additional groups, adoption of further, less critical use cases
+    * Rollout to additional groups; adoption of further, less critical use cases
     * Sunset of legacy system
 * **Longer term**
     * Adoption of new use cases